 Chia seeds have been used for centuries for their long-lasting energy, fiber, amino acids, and nutrients.

+Learn about the health benefits and nutrition of chia seeds.
 Chia seeds are also known as salba grain or salvia hispanica.
 They’re native to Southern and Central Mexico and Guatemala.
 These seeds (derived from the whole plant/flower) were an important crop grown and used by the Aztecs for their health benefits.
 You could imagine why these were so popular and widely used with the Aztecs — the small size leads to easy transportation while packing significant nutrient density to nourish and fuel their bodies for long periods of time.
 These tiny water-loving seeds are loaded with nutrition and deserve the title “superfood”.

 How to Use: